Planning Tools & Resources

 Cal Grant

-- Be a U.S. citizen or eligible noncitizen.
+- be a U.S. citizen or eligible noncitizen or meet AB540 eligibility criteria

-- Attend a qualifying California School.
+- attend a qualifying California college

 Important Websites: